-Abstract
+Abstract |

 Objective: Recent findings implicate a higher prevalence of erectile dysfunction (ED) among men with sleep disorders.
-We investigated sleep quality among men with ED and reveal possible interrelations in a reverse manner.
+We investigated sleep quality among men with ED.

 Materials and Methods: A prospective study was conducted at 12 different andrology outpatient clinics among men with complaints of insufficient erections.
 The subjective quality of sleep was measured using the Pittsburgh Sleep Quality Inventory.
 Erectile function and its dimensions were measured using the International Index of Erectile Function (IIEF) questionnaire.
 The age-adjusted Charlson comorbidity index and Beck Depression Inventory were used to evaluate interrelations with comorbid disease severity and depression of the subjects consecutively in the study.